hubtty/hubtty/doc/source/configuration.rst

     Optional, it can be used to include a message during the review.

   **submit**
-    Set this to `true` to instruct Gerrit to submit the change when this reviewkey is activated.
+    Set this to `true` to instruct Github to submit the change when this reviewkey is activated.

 The following example includes a reviewkey that clears all labels,